diffalot/diff.mx/_posts/2018-10-29-encrpted-root-on-raspberry-pi.md

 ---

-For a long time I have wanted to setup a Raspberry Pi to use as a development machine with a eInk display for editing code outside, in broad daylight, at the beach...
+For a long time I have wanted to setup a Raspberry Pi to use as a development machine.
+The first attempts I made a few years ago were not successful using a Raspberry Pi B (the machine was barely able to run chromium, much less an `npm watch` command and a web inspector).
+But these days, a Raspberry Pi 3+ is serviceable as a daily use development machine.

 Another huge consideration for using a Raspberry Pi as a "daily driver" is that the security of having unencrypted root and boot partitions on an easily removed sd card is "less than acceptable" since anyone with physical access to the Pi can modify your os and filesystem.
 Essentially, if the sd card is stolen, an attacker will have access to all files on it.

 I don't believe the Raspberry Pi is capable of having an encrypted boot partition or signed kernel at this point, which does not mitigate against evil maid attacks with kernel modifications, but it is possible to encrypt the root filesystem so that the system is encrypted at rest and if the sd card is lost or stolen, your data *should* be safe.

 Another exciting feature of the Raspberry Pi 3's is that they allow [booting from usb](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md), so one simple way of mitigating the chances of an evil maid attack is to keep a usb drive on a keychain, so any attacker will need to get ahold of the usb drive to perform an evil maid attack.

 ***Please note that the following instructions of encrypting a usb storage device will not protect from evil maid attacks.
 If the usb device leaves the